Uninterpretable-Evolving-Blackbox/askVEPai/work/research/reprompting_proposal.md

 ## 3. When it asks

-For each still-open factor, resolve the configuration under **every** candidate answer and compare.
+For each still-open factor, resolve the configuration under every candidate answer and compare.
 If no must-have option differs, the question cannot change what the user gets and is never asked.

 No model decides this.
 It is arithmetic over the priority table, costs about 1 ms against a ~1000 ms classifier call, and is auditable per query.

-It is judged **per query, not per factor**. `origin` changes nothing on a purely clinical question and decides the common-variant filter on a frequency one, so no fixed per-factor rule is right for both.
+It is judged per query, not per factor. `origin` changes nothing on a purely clinical question and decides the common-variant filter on a frequency one, so no fixed per-factor rule is right for both.

-**A limitation of this rule, which `origin` exposes.** The obvious objection is that if silence about germline-versus-somatic is not resolvable from the text, we should just ask.
-Tested directly, with `origin`'s assumption removed so nothing suppresses the question: the rule asks about it on **0 of the 19** ablations where `origin` was the missing fact.
-Answering it moves no must-have.

-That is not because `origin` is harmless.
-It is because its harm has the wrong shape for this rule.
-The rule looks for a must-have that would appear or disappear — an *omission*.
-What a wrong `origin` does is the reverse: it switches the common-variant filter **on**, and that option is rated `recommended`, not a must-have.
-So the rule cannot see it, and the fail-closed assumption is covering a blind spot rather than standing in for a question we declined to ask.

-Stated plainly, because it bears on §8.2: **the rule detects essentials that go missing, not harmful options that get switched on.** Any factor whose danger is inclusion rather than omission has to be handled by an assumption, and we are relying on having spotted such factors by hand.
+**A limitation of this rule, which `origin` exposes.**
+We tested asking about origin.
+Even with nothing suppressing the question, the rule never asks, because answering it wouldn't add anything essential.
+Its real risk is a filter being switched on, which the somatic default already prevents.

 ## 4. What it assumes, and what each assumption costs

 Measured on 81 controlled ablations: one fact removed from each of our own 31 queries, everything else held fixed, so the right answer is known.
 Each is resolved and compared to the true configuration.

+Each ablated query goes through the normal path: classifier, then assumptions, no asking — and the resulting configuration is compared to the one the true factor values produce.
+So this measures what silence plus a default costs, not what a question would buy.

 Reading the columns: **lost** is options the true configuration has that ours does not, averaged per query — annotations the user should have got and did not. **Added** is the reverse, options we switch on